 The Rhodes Academy of Oceans Law and Policy is an international collegial institution dedicated to fostering a better understanding of the modern law of the sea.
 Through education on the principles of contemporary oceans law and policy, the Rhodes Academy seeks to promote adherence to the rule of law in the world's oceans.
 Founded in 1995, the Academy held its inaugural session in the summer of 1996 and operates on an annual basis.

 Applying to the Rhodes Academy

-The twenty-fourth session of the Rhodes Academy of Oceans Law and Policy will be held June 30-July 19, 2019.
-All applications must be complete and received by the firm deadline of April 9, 2019.
-Early applications are encouraged.
+The twenty-fifth session of the Rhodes Academy of Oceans Law and Policy has been postponed.
+The application form for the 2021 session will be posted after 1 November 2020.
 Late or incomplete applications cannot be considered.
-The Rhodes Academy general information booklet, 2019 program brochure, and 2018 schedule are available, as is the poster.
+The Rhodes Academy general information booklet, 2020 program brochure, and 2020 schedule are available, as is the poster.

 View an archive of photos of prior sessions

 The great majority of students are self-paying.
 The Academy has a small number of scholarships available that are offered based on high academic merit and financial need.
 The scholarships are extremely competitive due to the many requests received for each session.
 Virtually all of the few scholarships are designated by their grantees for applicants from developing nations.
 Students are urged to make every effort to secure their own funding in advance.

 There is an annual scholarship sponsored by the International Cable Protection Committee for the best written paper on a submarine cable topic.
 The winner is awarded a full scholarship to the Rhodes Academy (alumni receive a cash prize): ICPC Writing Award